HSSBoston/earth-wind-and-flare/readme.md

 We are a group of 4 students who try to approach this issue by building an LED panel that shows both earth and space weather with visual and acoustic effects.
 It is designed to help panel viewers know and interpret space weather as they do for earth weather.
 It can also help them get better informed and better prepared.
 Ultimately, we want to help raise public awareness of space weather and its impacts on Earth.

 We have diverse skills and experience: coding, Raspberry Pi hacks, music (piano and music theory) and crafting.
 So, we decided to use them in our project.
-We built an LED panel that is made up of Raspberry Pi (credit card sized computer) and a 64 pixel by 64 pixel LED matrix board.
+We built an LED panel that is made up of Raspberry Pi (credit card sized computer) and a 64-pixel by 64-pixel LED matrix board.
 Its upper half shows earth weather, and its bottom half shows space weather.
 There are many LED panel products that can show earth weather on market, but we have not seen any panel that can show both earth and space weather .

 We wrote Python programs for Raspberry Pi to download earth and space weather data and display that on the LED panel.
-Since we are an international team (three members in the Greater Boston area in MA and one in Japan), our programs use a variety of international data sources and support multiple units such as Fahrenheit, Celcius, miles and kilometers:
+Since we are an international team (three members in the Greater Boston area in MA and one in Japan), our programs use a variety of international data sources and support multiple units such as Fahrenheit, Celsius, miles and kilometers:

 - Earth weather data:
   - Current temperature (F/C)